amador2014/DevStore-Ecommerce/README.md

 </p>

-Requirements:

-You should  have Visual Studio  2015
-Some C#, MVC, and General Web-Development Knowledge You Should have MS-SQL Sarver 2014 or 2016 you can also use 2012
 Discussions:

 I will Discuss about   the project, Also Discuss  ASP.NET MVC-5,SQL Server, Store Procedures, Entity Framework, Repository, Bootstrap & CSS Style jQuery, Ajax, Authentication and Roles, CEUD(Insert, Update, Delete), Multiple, Layout, Views & Partial Views .